EMU was founded by Dr. F.V. Dabold and his wife, Seva, in 1946.

 From 1950 to 1964 George was film editor at Unusual Films, working on such movies as Wine of Morning and Red Runs the River.
 During those years he met Dr. Dabold while editing the first of four films for EMU entitled The Challenge of the Purple Land.

 In 1967 George and Marilyn were called into full-time missionary work as field representatives for EMU.
 In May of 1975, George was elected director of the mission and President of the Board of Directors.
-Twelve years later he retired from the directorship but continued serving on the Board as President Emeritus for a number of years.
+Twelve years later he retired from the directorship but continued traveling representing EMU and served on the Board as President Emeritus for a number of years.
+George retired completely at the end of 2012.